 7 Reasons You Should Book a Long Layover in Shanghai

-The minimum amount of time you need between flights for a layover in Shanghai is 8 hours.
-This is the minimum transit time to be eligible for a transit visa.
+To leave the airport, the minimum amount of time you need is an 8-hour layover.
+This is the time required to get a transit visa.
 Plus, it’s also the shortest amount of time possible that you’d need to clear security, travel into the city, sightsee, and then get back to the airport.
 (Skip to point number 5 to read all about how you can enter China without a visa on a layover!)

 However, to really get a feel for the city I’d recommend seeing if you can book a multi-city trip or long layover.
 This way you’ll be able to enjoy at least 3 days in Shanghai and be able to see a lot more!
-But, if you still need convincing, here my 7 reasons why you should book that long layover in Shanghai…
+But, if you still need convincing, here are my 7 reasons why you should book that long layover…

 1. Shanghai is Picture Perfect

 Walk along The Bund and look across the Huangpu River to see the magnificent skyscrapers that dominate the skyline.
 My personal favourites include the Oriental Pearl TV Tower and the Shanghai World Financial Center.
-By day they’re impressive, but by night they’re even more so.
-The buildings are illuminated between 7 and 10 pm, so don’t leave it too late or you’ll miss out!
+By day they’re impressive, but even more so by night.
+The buildings are illuminated until around 10 to 10.30pm, so don’t leave it too late or you’ll miss out!
 The best metro stop for The Bund is East Nanjing Road (line 2).
 Consider taking a local riverboat from one side to the other (2-3 Yuan), or a dinner cruise lasting 2-3 hours if you want something fancier.

-Century Park is another beautiful spot in the centre of Shanghai, with lakes, bridges, play areas, cafes etc. From here you can also walk towards the city along Century Avenue, where you’ll be able to admire the famous skyline in the distance.
+Century Park is another beautiful spot in the centre of Shanghai, with lakes, bridges, play areas, cafes etc. From here you can also walk towards the city along Century Avenue.
+Where, you’ll be able to admire the famous skyline in the distance.
 For Century Park, travel on the metro to either Century Park station or Shanghai Science and Technology Museum station (both line 2).
-Line 2 runs all the way to the airport, so both Century Park and The Bund are great for visiting on a layover in Shanghai, especially if you don’t have much time!
+Line 2 runs between Shanghai’s two airports.
+So, both Century Park and The Bund are great for visiting on a layover in Shanghai.
+Especially, if you don’t have much time!

-Other incredibly beautiful places include the Shanghai Natural History Museum, Shanghai Science and Technology Museum, Lujiazui Central Green Space, Jing’an Sculpture Park, Yu Garden, and People’s Square.
+Other incredibly beautiful places include the Shanghai Natural History Museum, Shanghai Science and Technology Museum, Lujiazui Central Green Space, Jing’an Sculpture Park, Yuyuan Garden, and People’s Square.
 Zhujiajiao water town is another unique place to experience, but is a bit further outside of the city centre – great to visit on a longer Shanghai layover!

-2. Refuelling During a Layover in Shanghai: The Food is Incredible
+2. Refuelling During a Long Layover in Shanghai: The Food is Incredible

 I will say it loud enough for those at the back… The best thing about Shanghai is the food!

-There is something for everyone!
-And I say this as a relatively fussy person when it comes to food.
+There is food for everyone!
+And, I say this as a relatively fussy person when it comes to food.
 I’m not a massive fan of Chinese food from restaurants and takeaways in the UK, but it’s not even comparable to food in China!

 Xiaolongbao is my absolute favourite Shanghai dish; pronounced pretty phonetically as xiao-long-bao.
 With the ‘bao’ part like bow (as in ‘take a bow’ or bao buns, not bow as with ribbons).
 Got to love the English language as I try to explain the difference between bow and bow!